bhumilharia/bhumilharia.github.io/content/posts/purchasing-term-insurance-india.md

     - 10-20x your annual income
     - 250-300x your monthly expenses
     - Expenses + Major Expenses + Major Liabilities (as mentioned in the Beshak guide)

 - Instead of explaining them here, I'm making a spreadsheet that should help you calculate SA using ALL the methods above and compare the results.
 Here is the {{< nofollowlink href="https://docs.google.com/spreadsheets/d/1jXoPfBsXFZwG9HTFO03zhQ-syCA1gNMnm5nq4X3EzxM/edit?usp=sharing" >}}Google Sheets Link{{< /nofollowlink >}}.
     You will have to copy the sheet to be able to make changes to it.
 (BTW if you find this sheet helpful, do let me know :) ).

 - If you get confused and are not sure what approach to take, go with Method 3.

+- A few more pointers to keep in mind:
+    - If you are getting a home loan, I would suggest you to get a Single Pay insurance for the person under whose name the home loan is taken.
+(Most likely your banker will try to sell you this anyway.)
+This is NOT essential, and may even be economically slightly worse, but for the coverage + peace of mind it provides, I'd just consider my home to be that much more expensive.
+    - This will also help simplify your other Term SA calculations because you can put in Zero in your Major Liabilities section.
+    - One thing that I haven't mentioned above (that {{< nofollowlink href="twitter.com/sengupta/" >}}Sengupta{{< /nofollowlink >}} pointed out) is that you should also consider who the coverage is for, and till when would they need it.
+When planning coverage for parents, you'll have to *assume* a date beyond which they will no longer need the coverage.
+For kids, they will grow up and become independent some day.
+If you expect these to be very different timelines, factor those into your SA calculations.

 ---